Factbox - Contenders, picks for key jobs in Trump's administration

 * Kris Kobach, Kansas secretary of state

-* Frances Townsend, who was homeland security and counterterrorism adviser to Republican President George W. Bush
+* Frances Townsend, homeland security and counterterrorism adviser to Republican former President George W. Bush

 ENVIRONMENTAL PROTECTION AGENCY ADMINISTRATOR